 Six years ago, Josie decided that she wanted to have plastic surgery to combat the effects of gravity after having three children.
-She opted to have a Brazilian Butt Lift with fat transferred from her arms and abdomen.
+She opted to have a BBL with fat transferred from her arms and abdomen.
 “I think I underestimated the toll the procedure would take on my body," she says.
-"Because of the fat transfer from the different areas, it meant the pain was quite widespread.”
+"Because of the fat transfer from different areas, it meant the pain was quite widespread.”

 Josie: “I was considering both procedures, but I also wanted liposuction.
-I discussed options with my surgeon and after weighing them all, I decided to go with the Brazilian Butt Lift.
+I discussed options with my surgeon and after weighing them all, I decided to go with the BBL.
 It just made more sense for me and I’m really pleased with the decision I made.”